Maika Yamamoto

 Maika Yamamoto (山本 舞香, Yamamoto Maika) is a Japanese actress, TV personality, and fashion model.
 She is known for her roles as Kaede Kayano in Assassination Classroom, Chiyomi Horikiri in the 2015 television drama Minami-kun no Koibito, and Mizuki Kurata in the 2018 film adaptation of the manga series After the Rain, among others.

-Biography
+Early life and career

-Yamamoto was born in 1997 in Tottori Prefecture, Japan, and made her entertainment debut as the 14th Mitsui ReHouse Girl in 2011.
+Yamamoto was born in 1997 in Yonago, Tottori Prefecture.
+She has an elder brother and a younger brother.
+She made her entertainment debut as the 14th Mitsui ReHouse Girl in 2011.
 Her first acting role came in 2011 in the Fuji TV series Soredemo, Ikite Yuku.
 At the age of 15 she moved to Tokyo to attend private high school while pursuing an acting career.
 In 2015 she played the role of Kaede Kayano in Assassination Classroom, the film adaptation of Yūsei Matsui's manga.
 That same year she played the lead role of Chiyomi Horikiri, a young dancer and writer who shrinks in size, in the 2015 Fuji TV adaptation of the Shungicu Uchida manga Minami-kun no Koibito.

 Yamamoto was an exclusive model for nicola as a teenager.
 Her first photobook was published by Kodansha in March 2018.

+Personal life

+On October 13, 2024, My First Story's lead vocalist Hiro announced his marriage to Yamamoto through his official social media post in the caption.